webbpinner/OpenVDMv2/INSTALL.md

 sudo service samba restart
 ```

-At this point the warehouse should have a working installation of OpenVDMv2 however the vessel operator will still need to configure collection system transfers, cruise data transfers and the shoreside data warehouse.
+At this point the warehouse should have a working installation of OpenVDMv2 however the vessel operator will still need to configure data dashboard collection system transfers, cruise data transfers and the shoreside data warehouse.

 ### CentOS 6.7 Install Notes - BETA